 Heterogeneity across the body of trials suggests the need for theoretical research to understand more clearly how complementary therapies are delivered in palliative care and the best way to measure any purported benefits.

-Background
+BACKGROUND

 People with advanced illness can experience a range of problems, such as pain, fatigue and anxiety [1], for which conventional treatments may not provide sufficient relief.
 In these circumstances people may seek complementary therapies as adjuncts to conventional care.
 Complementary therapies may be offered as part of a holistic package in palliative care settings such as hospices.
 In the UK, a significant proportion of the funding for palliative care is from the government.
 As with all public expenditure there is a need to demonstrate value for money.
 Without clear evidence derived from robustly designed studies, the place of publically-funded complementary therapy services is already in question [2, 3].
 In a UK national prioritisation initiative, research about the benefits of complementary therapies in palliative care was identified as a public and clinical health priority [4].

+A systematic review on the effectiveness of aromatherapy, massage and reflexology in palliative care is needed for a number of reasons.
 Aromatherapy, massage and reflexology are some of the most popular complementary therapies amongst the general public [5].
-In the UK, these three therapies are also commonly offered in palliative care settings.
-Although a number of trials have evaluated these therapies, there has been limited systematic, critical review of the evidence about the effectiveness of these therapies in palliative care.
-It is important to look at evidence specific to palliative care, as conclusions drawn from elsewhere may not necessarily accommodate the different requirements that are relevant to people at a palliative stage of their illness.
+In the UK, these three therapies are commonly offered in palliative care settings.
+Whilst these therapies may not cause harm it is important to confirm this as well as any benefits.
+Their provison also incurs cost even though in palliative care settings they may be provided entirely by volunteers (Burbeck 2014).
+Costs can include dedicated room use, in reception, materials for the therapies and in satutory requirements of its provision as a service in a health care setting.
+There are a number of trials that have evaluated these therapies, but there has been limited systematic, critical review of the evidence about the effectiveness of these therapies in palliative care.
+Such a review will generate conclusions beyond single studies, instead evidence from across studies can be critiqued, compared and pooled together.
+Thereby to provide more informed recommendations for funders, clinical providers and practitioners, and for future research.
+It is also important to look at evidence specific to palliative care, as conclusions drawn from elsewhere may not necessarily accommodate the different requirements that are relevant to people at a palliative stage of their illness.
 People with advanced illness frequently experience increased frailty and co-morbidities, and it is possible that the effects of any treatments in this situation may be different from those experienced in other situations.
 The criteria by which the success or otherwise of treatments are judged may also differ, for instance it may not be possible for a dramatic improvement in symptoms to occur when someone is terminally ill and their condition is deteriorating day-by-day.
 How the complementary therapy is provided and the expectations may differ in this population compared to those less compromised and not facing existential issues.